opentoonz/opentoonz_docs/source/interface_overview.rst

 |UI_xsheet|

-The xsheet allows you to manage the scene content, in the same manner as the timeline.
+The Xsheet allows you to manage the scene content, in the same manner as the timeline.
 It is organized in columns, and columns are divided into cells, representing the content of that column in that particular frame.
-In the columns you can load animation levels, clips, images, audio files or other xsheets.
+In the columns you can load animation levels, clips, images, audio files or other Xsheets.

 Each column has its own header containing information about its content.
 The column on the far left displays the frame number, with a cursor placed on the current frame.
-The headers area and the frame column are always visible, even when scrolling the xsheet area; in this way it's easier to understand how the scene is built.
+The headers area and the frame column are always visible, even when scrolling the Xsheet area; in this way it's easier to understand how the scene is built.

 Frames are rendered reading images from left to right in each cell row.